clauf14/Weather-app-Java-and-Spring-Boot/README.md

 # Form with Email Sender in Spring with Java

 This is a form, runned on the local server in IntelliJ, and after completing the form, the user will receive a special email with a message!
-I've used Spring MVC and Java Mail Sender dependency with that stores the users in a PostgreSQL database hosted on Docker.
+I've used *Spring MVC* and *Java Mail Sender dependency*.
+The user information is stored in a *PostgreSQL* database hosted on *Docker*.

 ## 🛠 Tech Stack